 There are many types of fuels other than standard gasoline and diesel that can be used to power motor vehicles.
 While alternative fuel efforts in Humboldt have thus far focused on electric and hydrogen – powered vehicles, improved technology and reduced cost of alternative fuels may make more of these options practical for our area in the future.

-Click the “Overview of Alternative Fuel Types” bar to expand the section and learn more.
+Click the blue “Overview of Alternative Fuel Types” bar to expand the section and learn more.

 Types of Electric Vehicles

 An electric vehicle (EV) is a car that runs on an electric motor that is powered by electricity.
 There are several types of EVs on the market, as explained below:

 Battery Electric Vehicle: A battery electric vehicle (BEV) operates entirely on electricity and needs to be plugged in to be recharged.

 Standard Hybrid: A standard hybrid engine is powered by both a gasoline or electric motor that is recharged by the engine.
 This car can only be fueled by gas and cannot be plugged in.

 Plug-in Hybrid: A plug- in hybrid (PHEV) is powered by an electric motor that receives assistance from a gasoline (or diesel) engine.
 PHEVs can be plugged in to be recharged.
 PHEVs are considered ZEVs by the State of California.